Smart Club Play days

 1. Robin Hood Community Garden, Big Hill, E5 a community run organisation which is developing into a hub for local young people and families.

-2. Dalston Square is a new development in the heart of Dalston,E8 housing new affluent families side by side with existing low income families.
+2. Gillett Square ,N16 is a new public square sandwiched between housing for new affluent families and existing low income families.

 End Child Poverty lists Hackney as the most deprived borough in London, with 67% of children living in low income families (41% of those being out of work).
 The children who attend the play days all live in the local E5 and E8 areas which is 95 % social housing in blocks of flats.
 RSPB research shows that 80% of C&YP are disconnected from nature, which is having a detrimental effect on their mental and physical health.
 Migrants 25% of hackneys population, learning English vital to integration.